Business colleagues meeting by city window.

 In complicated cases, the assessment and advice of other experts may be needed, such as CPAs, forensic accountants, business valuation experts, appraisers, and tax consultants.
 Hidden assets may need to be located and identified.
 Retirement and pensions may require additional legal steps to be completed so that division and distribution may occur.

-How is Property & Debt Division Decided?
+How is the Property & Debt Division Decided?

 Courts will look at many factors in determining what is equitable in this matter.

-These factors can include but are not limited to:
+These factors can include, but are not limited to:

 • Ages and health conditions of both parties